ZhaoJackson/Human_VS_AI_Game/AUTH0_DRUPAL_CONFIG.md

 ## Required Auth0 Dashboard Settings

-To make authentication work in the embedded Drupal iframe, you need to configure these settings in your Auth0 Dashboard:
+To make authentication work in the embedded Drupal iframe at **https://sig.columbia.edu**, you need to configure these settings in your Auth0 Dashboard:

 ### 1. Application Settings